 Dun Aluinn fosters Scottish crafts, which are cleverly fused with design pieces from Denmark, Belgium and Germany and are placed alongside rugs from Linie Design, vintage Danish lighting and contemporary artworks.

-Comfort headlines in the nine luxury bedroom suites aptly named after local trees, with individually sourced furnishings, some with free-standing bathtubs, and fine linens from Soho House favourite, Josephine Home.
+Luxury headlines in the nine boutique bedroom suites and accommodation aptly named after local trees, with individually sourced furnishings, some with free-standing bathtubs, and fine linens from Soho House favourite, Josephine Home.

 The kitchen is just spectacular and is considered to be the heart of Dun Aluinn, which opens out into a fabulously large dining room with its iconic centrepiece - a solid bronze dining table with oak top measuring 5.5m in length.

 When hiring your own private house, you can happily self-cater or head off into nearby Aberfeldy to dine in the town’s restaurants or alternatively, opt for your very own restaurant dining experience at Dun Aluinn in partnership with local foodie heroes: Ballintaggart Farmhouse.
 These lovelies are a family trio who can cater for events, your posh party dinner, gourmet ready meals for a movie screening or just that scrumptious highlands picnic.
 All sourced locally, these plates of Scottish deliciousness complete the cycle of living in the big house from breakfast to late supper, from wild salmon, farm-to-table beets to local game.